kx1t/background-radiation-monitor/README.md

 ## Hardware required

-* A Raspberry Pi (any model should be good for this, but I’d recommend a 3 or above just for performance reasons)
+* A Raspberry Pi 3B+ or later (4 or 5 will definitely work, but are a bit of overkill)
-* An 8GB (or larger) SD card (we recommend SanDisk Extreme Pro SD cards)
+* An 32 GB (or larger) SD card (we recommend SanDisk Extreme Pro SD cards)
 * A power supply (PSU)
 * A radiation detector [Amazon UK](https://www.amazon.co.uk/KKmoon-Assembled-Counter-Radiation-Detector/dp/B07S86Q5X8) or [AliExpress](https://www.aliexpress.com/item/32884861168.html?spm=a2g0o.productlist.0.0.5faf6aa9OuQXsc)
-* Some [Dupont cables/jumper jerky](https://shop.pimoroni.com/products/jumper-jerky?variant=348491271) (you’ll need 3 female-female cables)
+* Some [Dupont cables/jumper jerky](https://shop.pimoroni.com/products/jumper-jerky?variant=348491271) (you’ll need 3 female-female cables - NOTE - check, they often come included with your radiation detector kit!)

 ## Hardware connection

 There are 3 connections we need to make from the radiation detector board to the Raspberry Pi.
 They are +5V and Ground (GND) for power, and the output pulse line to detect the count.
-Note that this is called `VIN` which can be a bit confusing as this usually means ‘voltage input’ or something similar, but on this board, it’s the output.
+Note that this is called `Vin` which can be a bit confusing as this usually means ‘voltage input’ or something similar, but on this board, it’s the output.

 ![pi-geiger-simple](https://raw.githubusercontent.com/balenalabs-incubator/background-radiation-monitor/master/assets/pi-geiger-simple.png)